tonuniverse/miningPoolGui/README.md

 ## Source code

-You can always get the source code from the github repository page: https://github.com/tonuniverse/miningPoolGui
+You can always get the source code from the github repository page: <br>
+https://github.com/tonuniverse/miningPoolGui

 ## Build